jeffam/local_macos_php_webdev/README.md

 ## What is installed and configured

 - Caddy 2.x web server
-- PHP-FPM with 4 pools
+- PHP-FPM with 8 pools
   - PHP 7.4 with xdebug enabled (port 9740)
   - PHP 7.4 with xdebug disabled (port 9741)
   - PHP 8.1 with xdebug enabled (port 9810)
   - PHP 8.1 with xdebug disabled (port 9081)
   - PHP 8.2 with xdebug enabled (port 9820)
   - PHP 8.2 with xdebug disabled (port 9821)
+  - PHP 8.3 with xdebug enabled (port 9830)
+  - PHP 8.3 with xdebug disabled (port 9831)
 - pecl/apcu
-- MariaDB, a MySQL-compatible database server
+- MariaDB, a MySQL-compatibledatabase server
 - Dnsmasq for automatic `.test` TLD that resolves to localhost
 - Mailhog for local email debugging and testing